duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_5_make_it_move.md

 </div>

+This section describes how to make your Duckiebot move.

 <!--Requires: You have created a Github account and configured public keys,
 both for the laptop and for the Duckiebot.
 The procedure is documented in [](+software_reference#github-access).-->